poppinss/hooks/README.md

 ```

 ### Passing data to hooks
-You can pass one or more arguments to the `runner.run` method, which inturn will be shared with the hook callbacks.
+You can pass one or more arguments to the `runner.run` method, which the runner will share with the hook callbacks.
 For example:

 ```ts
 const hooks = new Hooks()